The Case For “Scentscaping” Your Wedding, According To A Fragrance-Obsessed Bride

 Why is scentscaping so popular?

 From candles to diffusers, scentscaping is becoming popular for several reasons: “When we asked couples, ‘How do you want your wedding to be perceived by others?’ the top word was ‘memorable’,” says Cullman.
-As couples seek more meaningful and memorable weddings, custom scents are becoming a popular part of the planning process.
+As couples seek more meaningful and unforgettable weddings, custom scents are becoming a popular part of the planning process.
 With the rise of personal fragrance, it’s no surprise that scent is now being used to enhance wedding spaces, too.
-(According to a CEW report, fragrance was the fastest-growing beauty category from January through September 2024, rising 14% in prestige and 2% in mass, with home fragrance in particular swelling to $14.2 billion alone in 2025.)
+(According to a CEW report, fragrance was the fastest-growing beauty category from January through to September in 2024, with home fragrance in particular swelling to $14.2 billion alone in 2025.)

 There’s also science to confirm the link between scent and memory: Scent is processed by the brain’s olfactory bulb (the part of the brain that processes smells) and takes something of an express route to the areas related to emotion and memory.
-That’s why it’s not uncommon to experience a wave of nostalgia after smelling a loved one’s perfume or a beloved childhood treat (for me, it’s Fruit By The Foot). “[Scentscaping] adds to the multisensory experience of the wedding for the guests as well as the couple, creating a distinctive association of that specific scent with that special day,” says Vittoria.
+That’s why it’s not uncommon to experience a wave of nostalgia after smelling a loved one’s perfume or a beloved childhood treat. “[Scentscaping] adds to the multisensory experience of the wedding for the guests as well as the couple, creating a distinctive association of that specific scent with that special day,” says Vittoria.
 “Like a wedding photo, smelling the scent in the future will create recollections of that day.”

 AdvertisementADVERTISEMENT